Ventajou/Nitrate/README.md

 configure it to your liking.
 By adding it to source control alongside your project, you can make your configuration settings available to your teammates.

+## Using with Orchard CMS

+Check out some [detailed instructions](http://ventajou.com/growing-your-orchard-faster-with-some-nitrate) on how to use Nitrate with Orchard.

 ## Plugins

 The following plugins are available out of the box: